SooryaGeorge7/Dental_Decor/TESTING.md

 **Step** | **Expected Result** | **Actual Result**
 ------------ | ------------ | ------------ |
+User can click on "X" button for products in wishlist | remove modal pops up for user to confirm removal of product from wishlist | As expected

 <details><summary>Screenshot</summary>

 </details>

 ### user story:Contact Us
-[#21]As a User i can Send a Contact us Query so that *i can have the necessary information i require regarding the products or the website information
+[#21]As a User i can Send a Contact us Query so that i can have the necessary information i require regarding the products or the website information

 **Step** | **Expected Result** | **Actual Result**
 ------------ | ------------ | ------------ |